-- 26.1 A positive and therapeutic culture should be provided for all patients receiving treatment for a mental disorder and who may present with behavioural disturbance.
-This chapter provides guidance for providers, professionals and practitioners on how to manage disturbed behaviour.
-It requires providers to have restrictive intervention reduction programmes and policies on various matters.
-The chapter makes clear that restrictive interventions should only be undertaken in a manner which respects human rights.
-It requires and provides guidance on individual assessments and behaviour support plans.
-It provides a definition of restrictive intervention for the purposes of the chapter and gives guidance on particular types of restrictive interventions.
-Guidance is given on the particular needs of children and young people.
-Guidance is given on the importance of appropriate staff training. - 26.2 Except where otherwise stated, this guidance applies to all patients receiving treatment for a mental disorder in a hospital and who are liable to present with behavioural disturbances, regardless of their age and whether or not they are detained under the Act.
+- 26.1 A safe and therapeutic culture should be provided for all people receiving treatment for a mental disorder including those who may present with behavioural disturbance. - 26.2 This chapter provides guidance for providers, professionals and practitioners on how to manage people with disturbed behaviour which may present a particular risk to themselves or to others, including those charged with their care.
+It requires providers to have restrictive intervention reduction programmes and policies on related matters.
+The chapter makes clear that restrictive interventions such as: enhanced observation, physical restraint, mechanical restraint, rapid tranquillisation, seclusion and long-term segregation, should only be used in a way that respects human rights.
+It provides guidance on individualised assessments, as well as care plans or treatment plans which include primary, secondary and tertiary strategies (in some services such care plans are referred to as positive behavioural support (PBS) plans).
+It provides a definition of restrictive intervention and gives guidance on particular types of restrictive interventions.
+Guidance is also given on the particular needs of children and young people and on the importance of appropriate staff training. - 26.3 Except where otherwise stated, this guidance applies to all people receiving treatment for a mental disorder in a hospital and who are liable to present with behavioural disturbances, regardless of their age and whether or not they are detained under the Act.